pbnjay/bdog/README.md

 - [x] Automatically expose OpenAPI definition of all endpoints
 - [x] - Basic, minimal spec including all endpoints.
 - [x] - Extended spec with example values and full response schemas.
-- [ ] - Include comments from database schema within OpenAPI spec.
-- [ ] - Include example values for low-cardinality columns
-- [ ] Create a basic authorization flow using Bearer Tokens (no expiration)
+- [x] Create a basic authorization flow using Bearer Tokens (no expiration)

 ## Future/Magic stuff TODO list

+- [ ] - Determine best default list ordering (are there date columns or a numeric PK?)
 - [x] Allow multi-column primary keys
 - [ ] - Automatically order multi-column PKs by cardinality (e.g. for a vehicle use Year, then Make, then Model, etc. since there are fewer unique values for each in order)
 - [ ] Determine many-to-many linking tables and hide them automatically
+- [ ] Include comments from database schema within OpenAPI spec. (no sqlite support)
+- [ ] Include example values for low-cardinality columns
 - [ ] Automatically determine low-cardinality columns and small fixed tables for enumerations
 - [ ] Automatically create validation logic for create/update based on current data values
 - [ ] If a deleted_at column exists, use soft delete logic throughout the API (per table)